Your Guide to Authentic Regional Eats

 1990 S. Ridge Rd.

 There are many other items on the menu, from peanut butter and jelly sandwiches to broasted chicken and battered perch; but it is Kroll’s way with hamburgers (or cheeseburgers, or Big K half-pound burgers) that puts this rollicking sports bar on the Roadfood map.
 Lunch-counter rounds of beef are cooked through and juicy enough; the magic is mostly in the way they are dressed.
 As is Wisconsin custom, each hot burger is topped with a pat of butter that melts into the meat, making the beef absolutely delectable.
 In addition to butter, a Kroll’s burger ordered with everything includes ketchup, onions, and pickles; it is sandwiched in a crisp-crusted roll and presented wrapped in wax paper.
-Bacon, lettuce, and tomato are available at extra cost; and it is possible to ask the kitchen to substitute margarine for butter (but that is virtually a mortal sin here in the Dairy State).
+Bacon, lettuce, and tomato are available at extra cost; and it is possible to ask the kitchen to substitute margarine for butter (but that is nearly a mortal sin here in the Dairy State).

 Prime Rib Sandwich